Academy of Mount St. Ursula: Administration

-School pride
+School traditions

 The AMSU official mascot is represented by the Lady Bear and its school colors are maroon and white.
 The Lady Bear appears at pep rallies and games as well as open houses to welcome incoming students.
-The school motto is "SERVIAM", which means "I will serve".
+The school motto is Serviam, which means "I will serve".
+This is the motto of all schools of the Ursuline Sisters of the Roman Union.

+Community service

+In keeping with its Catholic identity and Ursuline tradition, the academy emphasizes community service.
+The students are required to complete a certain number of hours volunteering, often on Sundays together with boys from Cardinal Hayes High School.